tlsnotary/docs-mdbook/src/quick_start/rust.md

 ### 2. Verify the Proof

 When you open `simple_proof.json` in an editor, you will see a JSON file with lots of non-human-readable byte arrays.
-You can decode this file by running:
+(Note: The plaintext is included, in byte array form. ) You can verify this file and create a human-friendly output by running:

 ```shell
 cargo run --release --example simple_verifier